MeatMashR/Anduril2-Starry/README.md

 # About this Anduril Fork

+"This is a moddified version of Starryalley Anduril2 mods"

 I've added some new features on top of [Anduril from Toykeeper](https://github.com/ToyKeeper/anduril).
 I started modding the firmware from [this old repo](https://github.com/starryalley/anduril2), and then moved here.
 New changes/features will be updated only here.

 See the list of features/changes here in [docs/starryalley-mod.md](docs/starryalley-mod.md).